I’ll show you how to calculate conduit size for cables and wires fast and easily. It’s a great way to check tedious hand calculations.

 5 | 0.0181 | 1 | 0.0181 |

-STEP #2: Determine the minimum available conduit space
+STEP #2: Finding the minimum available conduit space

-We need to find how much space our wires can take up inside of a conduit.
-NEC Chapter 9 Table 1 tells us the following:
+We need to figure out how much space our wires can occupy inside a conduit.
+NEC Chapter 9 Table 1 gives us these guidelines:

-- 1 wire: maximum fill is 53% of the total space inside of a conduit
+- 1 wire: maximum fill is 53% of the total space inside a conduit

-- 2 wires: maximum fill is 31% of the total space inside of a conduit
+- 2 wires: maximum fill is 31% of the total space inside a conduit

-- Over 2 wires: maximum fill is 40% of the total space inside of a conduit
+- Over 2 wires: maximum fill is 40% of the total space inside a conduit

-In our example, we have a total of 9 wires, so we can’t exceed 40% fill in our conduit.
+In our example, we have 9 wires, so we can’t exceed a 40% fill in our conduit.

 STEP #3: Determine the conduit size

-According to the NEC table, a 2-inch conduit can have 1.316 in² of fill while remaining below the 40% requirement.
-This works since our total wire cross-section area is 0.8459 in².
+According to the NEC table, a 2-inch conduit can hold 1.316 in² of fill while staying below the 40% requirement.
+This works for us since our total wire cross-section area is 0.8459 in².

-The fast and easy way how to calculate conduit size for cables and wires
+The quick and easy way how to calculate conduit size for cables and wires

-We’ll now learn how to use our conduit sizing calculator using our original example.
-You’ll see how much faster and easier your calculation becomes.
-You can also edit your conduit fill on the fly, to instantly test various conduit fill scenarios.
+Now, let’s discover how to use our handy conduit sizing calculator, using our original example.
+You’ll see just how much time and effort you’ll save.
+Plus, you can easily adjust your conduit fill on the fly to test out various scenarios instantly.

-Go to our conduit sizing calculator to get started.
+Head over to our conduit sizing calculator to kick things off.

 STEP #2: Initial inputs

-Then, select your first conductor type and size.
-Next, input the conductor count for your first conductor.
+Next, pick your first conductor type and size.
+After that, enter the conductor count for your first conductor.

-In the screenshot below, I’ve entered our Circuit #1 values from our example.
-The calculator will then automatically find and use the appropriate wire cross-section area.
+In the screenshot below, I’ve plugged in our Circuit #1 values from our example.
+The calculator then automatically finds and uses the appropriate wire cross-section area.

-Calculator tip: Do you have a custom cable or conductor you want to use?
-If yes, in the “Select Cable / Conductor Type” field, choose “Other / Custom.”
+Calculator tip: Got a custom cable or conductor you want to use?
+No problem!
+In the “Select Cable / Conductor Type” field, choose “Other / Custom.”
 Then enter your cable or conductor cross-section area in square inches.

-Many times, you’ll use a cable or conductor not documented in the NEC.
-So, you wouldn’t find it in our database.
+Often, you’ll use a cable or conductor not documented in the NEC, so you won’t find it in our database.

-Hit “Add Row” for each additional wire type you want to place inside your conduit.
+Click “Add Row” for each extra wire type you want to put inside your conduit.

-In our example, we have 5 total wire types.
+For our example, we have 5 wire types in total.
 So, you’ll need to hit the “Add Row” button 4 times.

-Repeat STEP #2 for each wire type.
-Enter all your wire information one by one.
+Repeat Step #2 for each wire type.
+Input all your wire information one by one.

 STEP #5: Calculate the conduit fill

-Now, just click the “Calculate” button, and voila, you’ll have your conduit size.
+Now, simply click the “Calculate” button, and voila!
+You’ve got your conduit size.

 STEP #6: Output results

-Scroll down to see your output results after you hit “Calculate.”
-Here you’ll find all your calculated conduit and wire information.
-The output results include the following fields:
+After hitting “Calculate,” scroll down to view your output results.
+Here, you’ll find all the info on your calculated conduit and wire.
+The output results include:

-- Total Conductor Area: The calculated total conductor cross-section area of all your inputted wires.
+- Total Conductor Area: The total conductor cross-section area of all your entered wires.

-- Conduit Size: The calculated minimum conduit size allowed by the NEC.
+- Conduit Size: The minimum conduit size allowed by the NEC.

-- Total Conduit Area: The total cross-section area of your selected conduit size.
+- Total Conduit Area: The total cross-section area of your chosen conduit size.

-- Total Conduit Fill: The percent fill of your selected conduit size per your total wire cross-section area.
-In our example, the conduit fill calculates to 25.43%.
-Much less than the required 40%.
-In other words, all the wires combined only take up 25.43% of the total 2-inch conduit cross-section area.
+- Total Conduit Fill: The percentage fill of your selected conduit size based on your total wire cross-section area.
+In our example, the conduit fill comes out to 25.43%—well below the required 40%.
+In other words, all the wires combined occupy just 25.43% of the total 2-inch conduit cross-section area.

 Comparing our output results

-We found our calculated total wire cross-section area of 0.8369 in² and 2″ conduit size, checks with the hand calculations.
+We discovered our calculated total wire cross-section area of 0.8369 in² and 2″ conduit size, lines up with the hand calculations.

-The only difference is, you saved a lot of time.
-If nothing else, this calculator is a great way to check your hand calculation results.
+The sweet part is, you saved a ton of time.
+If nothing else, this calculator is a fantastic way to double-check your hand calculation results.

 Conclusion

-Our goal is to make calculating conduit sizes for cables and wires easy for all users.
+We’d love to hear your suggestions for new features or any feedback on how we can improve.
+Our ultimate goal is to make calculating conduit sizes for cables and wires a breeze for everyone.

-How do you typically calculate conduit size for cables?
+So tell us, how do you usually calculate conduit sizes for cables?